Lewis Dot Structure For N2o4

 8. Resonance Structures:

 N₂O₄ exhibits resonance.
-This means that there are multiple equally valid Lewis structures that can be drawn for the molecule.
+What this tells us is there are multiple equally valid Lewis structures that can be drawn for the molecule.
 These different structures represent the delocalization of electrons within the molecule.
-You can shift the double bonds in our already created structure to illustrate this.
-This means the bonds between nitrogen and oxygen have a bond order of 1.5 (average between single and double).
+On top of that, you can shift the double bonds in our already created structure to illustrate this.
+Practically speaking, this means the bonds between nitrogen and oxygen have a bond order of 1.
+5 (average between single and double).
 The structures contribute equally to the overall structure of the molecule.

 The Final Lewis Dot Structure for N₂O₄